waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_1.md

 Notice also that none of the objects we are referencing actually exist in code.
 We are using our domain model as a guide and then **writing the code we wish we had.** You might think that some of the above code is too good to be true!
 For example, `expect(bike).to be_working` is particularly tricky.
 Now would be a good time to read the [RSpec predicate matchers pill :pill:](../pills/rspec_predicate.md) and discuss this with your pair partner.

-For the rest of this stage we'll be focusing on the lines `docking_station = DockingStation.new` and `bike = docking_station.release_bike` and we'll come back to `expect(bike).to be_working` in the next stage when we start writing unit tests.

 You should now have code in the following structure:

 ```sh